We See

 Title

-Understanding the neurophysiology of your condition
+Understanding the neurophysiology of your conditions

 Setback planning